bleaktwig/yuadrem-wiki/docs/religions/tanethism.md

 Furthermore, he introduced a reduced pantheon of 18 gods, of which two were later expunged by the god-king Olag.
 Taneth's work was barely known during his life, and he died without due recognition at an unknown age.

-Shortly before the start of the [Golden Era](TODO), Olag sought to reduce the religious disparity among his people.
+Shortly before the start of the Golden Era<!-- [Golden Era](TODO) -->, Olag sought to reduce the religious disparity among his people.
-Either by divine will or happenstance, he came upon the book, and established Tanethism as the official religion of [Khedrat](TODO).
+Either by divine will or happenstance, he came upon the book, and established Tanethism as the official religion of Khedrat<!-- [Khedrat](TODO) -->.
 By government decree, many churches were erected in the name of these gods, and the many gods of the gats coalesced into a sober pantheon of 16.
 Soon after the religion was picked-up by the rest of the seven principates, followed by its establishment in many gat (and non-gat) states around Yuadrem.